2.1.1 Admitting Graduate Students to Matriculated Study: Policy

 Applicable to all admissions for Stanford graduate degree programs, with the exception of: all programs in the Graduate School of Business; all programs in the School of Law; and M.D. admissions in the School of Medicine.
 For those schools and programs, see the relevant school or program web site.
 Applicants to the Master of Liberal Arts (M.L.A.) degree and the Honors Cooperative Programs are not exempt from the required elements of the application described below.

 Applicants from colleges and universities of recognized standing who hold a U.S. bachelor’s degree or its equivalent, or are anticipating conferral of the degree prior to admission, are eligible to be considered for admission to matriculated graduate study at Stanford University.
-The number of applicants who can be admitted for work in a particular field of study at any time is limited by the facilities and programs of the school or department and by the number of matriculated students who continue their work in that field.
-Stanford University welcomes applicants who will add to the diversity (broadly defined) of its graduate student population (see GAP 2.5, Commitment to Graduate Student Diversity).
+The number of applicants who can be admitted for work in a particular field of study at any time is limited by the facilities of the degree program and by the number of matriculated students who continue their work in that field.
+Stanford University welcomes applicants who will add to the diversity (broadly defined) of its graduate student population (see GAP 2.5 Commitment to Graduate Student Diversity).

 Students who have completed two years of Classes préparatoires aux grandes écoles (CPGE) and two years of course work toward the Diplome d’Ingenieur degree in France are eligible to be considered for admission.

 Applicants may only apply to one graduate program in an academic year, with the exception of those applying to the Biosciences Program where applicants may indicate up to three possible programs.
 This limit applies to those applying through the central graduate admissions process, i.e., it does not take into consideration whether applicants are also applying separately to the M.D. program, or to any program within the Medical, Law or Business Schools, whose applications are processed separately.

 To be considered for matriculated graduate study at Stanford, an applicant must provide: